jakergirard/BambuSwitcher/README.md

 ### Creating a New Configuration

 1. Set up Bambu Studio exactly how you want it (login, preferences, etc.)
+2. Close Bambu Studio
-2. Open BambuSwitcher
+3. Open BambuSwitcher
-3. Click "Save Current Config"
+4. Click "Save Current Config"
-4. Enter a name for your configuration
+5. Enter a name for your configuration
-5. Click Save
+6. Click Save

 ### Switching Configurations

-1. Open BambuSwitcher
+1. Open BambuSwitcher with Bambu Studio closed
 2. Select the configuration you want to use
 3. Click "Launch Bambu Studio"
 4. Bambu Studio will launch with the selected configuration